Ukraine: Indicators of the coronavirus COVID-19 outbreak development

 (A.B.
 Alyokhin, B.V.
 Burkynskyi, A.N.
 Grabovoi, V.A, Dilenko, N.I.
 Khumarova)

-This monitor is devoted to the analysis of statistics, characterizing the development of the epidemiological situation in Ukraine for the entire observation period to date (August 13, 2020).
+This monitor is devoted to the analysis of statistics development characterizing the epidemiological situation in Ukraine for the entire observation period to date (August 20, 2020).

-This conclusion is confirm by the diagram in Fig. 2, which shows the trajectories of normalized average absolute increases in the main indicators of the epidemic, i.e. indicators reduced to a comparable form.
+The diagram in Fig. 2, which shows the trajectories of normalized average absolute increases in the main indicators of the epidemic, i.e. indicators, reduced to a comparable form, clarifies the general situation.

-As you can see, the growth rate of the recovered began to lag behind the growth rate of the number of infect, the growth rate of the number of deaths is increasing.
-As a result, the epidemic and its scale continue to grow.
+Fig. 7 shows the trajectories of the above daily indicators in logarithmic form, which has a meaning of growth rate.
+As you can see, the growth rate of recovered lately has increased the lag behind growth rate of the number of infected, and the rate of growth in the number of deaths has begun to increase.

-In Fig. 9 shows the dynamics of the statistical analogue of the reproductive number (in general for the entire observation period, Fig. 9a, and over the last 40 days, Fig. 9b), calculated using our own method.
+Figure 9 shows the dynamics of the statistical reproductive number (in general for the entire observation period, Fig. 9a, and for the last 30 days, Fig. 9b), calculated by our own method.
 This indicator is a modification of the indicator of the growth rate of the daily increase in the number of infected.
-Its values are also higher than one, which means expanded reproduction of the epidemic.
+Its values are significantly higher than one, which also indicates an active phase of the epidemic’s growth.

 The achievement of the indicator of progress (IP) equal to 1.00 means the end of the epidemic in the corresponding region, i.e. at the time when there are no new infected, current patients are absent, all previously infected have added to the lists of those who have recovered and died.